Home > What We Do

 The Office of the United Nations High Commissioner for Refugees was established on December 14, 1950 by the United Nations General Assembly.
 The agency is mandated to lead and co-ordinate international action to protect refugees and resolve refugee problems worldwide.
 Its primary purpose is to safeguard the rights and well-being of refugees.
 It strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another State, with the option to return home voluntarily, integrate locally or to resettle in a third country.

-In more than five decades, the agency has helped people restart their lives.
-Today, a staff of some 7,685 people in more than 125 countries continues to help some 33.9 million persons.
+In more than six decades, the agency has helped people restart their lives.
+Today, a staff of more than 7,600 people in over than 125 countries continues to help tens of millions of people.

 The protection of millions of uprooted or stateless people is UNHCR's core mandate.

 UNHCR is committed to increasing its ability to respond to complex emergency situations.

 From life-saving aid to help with shelter, health, water, education and more.

 Voluntary repatriation, local integration, resettlement, the three key solutions.